Democrats Are Just One Vote Shy of Restoring Net Neutrality - Slashdot

 Those people named?
 They're not moderates or conservatives.
 They're RINO's, much like how many of the democrats today are DINO's or if you prefer, batshit insane crazy progressives in both cases or people out to enrich themselves at the taxpayer expense.
 What should really bother people is that democrats want to push back the old system that was broken in the first place, chalk full of regulations and *not* NN.
 Instead of say writing a bill from the ground up that's simple and clear.
 If the democrats co

-Purity tests (Score:5, Insightful)
+Purity tests (Score:4, Insightful)

 Those people named?
 They're not moderates or conservatives.
 They're RINO's,